Slope car: History

 In 1966, Yoneyama Industory, an agricultural machinery maker in Matsuyama, Ehime Prefecture, invented "Monorack" (モノラック, Monorakku), a freight-only rack monorail system.
 It soon became widespread in mikan citrus orchards in the prefecture, and in other parts of Japan.
 Other makers also started to build similar systems.
 Later in 1990, a company called Chigusa developed a passenger rack monorail system.
 These rack monorails were first used to transport workers in construction sites or forests.
 However, from 1990s, public facilities such as parks also started to use the system.
 Kaho Manufacturing started to sell their "slope cars" in 1990.

 Similar systems were designed for vineyards in Switzerland and Germany in the 1960s.
 These were also transporting workers from the start.
-The brand name Monorack is used here for the Graventa Monorackbahn since 1976.
+The brand name Monorack is used here for the Garaventa Monorackbahn since 1976.
 The main difference is the type of rail being used - the Japanese systems use 4 cm and the European systems use 6 cm square tubing.
 The cooperation between Nikkari in Japan and Habegger in Switzerland started in 1975, so the Monorack tractors are mostly identical.